Art Libraries Society of North America: Annual conferences

-Awards and honors
+Awards & Honors

 ARLIS/NA offers travel awards to students and industry professionals (members and non-members) to their annual conferences.

 Distinguished Service Award

 One of the honors is the Distinguished Service Award which is given to an individual of any country whose exemplary service in art librarianship, visual resources curatorship, or a related field, has made an outstanding national or international contribution to art information.

 The George Wittenborn Memorial Book Award

-Since its foundation in 1974, ARLIS/NA has bestowed the George Wittenborn Memorial Book Award annually.
 This honor recognizes excellence of content and production in North American art publications.
-Initially called the Art Publishing Award, it was renamed in 1980 to honor George Wittenborn (1905–1974), the influential New York art book dealer and publisher.
 The award is presented annually for outstanding publications in the visual arts and architecture which combine the highest standards of scholarship, design, and production.

-Outreach/communications
+Upon its foundation in 1974, it was called the Art Publishing Award. it was renamed in 1980 to honor George Wittenborn (1905–1974), the influential New York art book dealer and publisher.

+Outreach/Communications

 ARLIS-L is the society's listserv which functions as a forum for sharing information and discussing issues facing art librarians, library students and visual resource professionals.
 The listserv is also a resource for job listings.
 ARLIS-L is a place for society members to distribute information about ARLIS/NA activities at conferences, workshops and meetings, announcements of awards and honors, news regarding society members and information on new print and electronic publications.
 ARLIS-L is an open discussion list and anyone may subscribe.